NAVEEN1437-gitch/SQL-Sales-Analytics-Project/README.md

 Step 1: Data Preparation and Importing
 This is the foundational step where you get the raw data ready for analysis.

-What you did: You took your sales data, which was initially in an Excel file, and prepared it for a database environment.
+What I did: I took your sales data, which was initially in an Excel file, and prepared it for a database environment.
 This involved identifying the columns (Quantity, UnitPrice, OrderDate, etc.) and using the MySQL Workbench Data Import Wizard to load the data into a MySQL table.

 Why it's important: A relational database is far more efficient and powerful for data analysis than a spreadsheet.
 It allows for complex queries, handles much larger datasets, and ensures data consistency, which are all limitations of a simple Excel file.